ToF-/RentForth/v7/Story.md

 4. Mapping time to money
 ------------------------

-Of course, the specs for the requested program mention that time values can be as large as 2000000, so our solution of storing the PROFIT table in the dictionary won't work:
+Of course, the specs for the requested program mention that time values can be as large as 2000000, so our solution of storing the PLAN table in the dictionary won't work:

 	2000000 CONSTANT MAX-TIME  ok
-	CREATE PROFIT MAX-TIME CELLS ALLOT
+	CREATE PLAN MAX-TIME CELLS ALLOT
 	:2: Dictionary overflow
-	CREATE PROFIT MAX-TIME CELLS >>>ALLOT<<<
+	CREATE PLAN MAX-TIME CELLS >>>ALLOT<<<
 	Backtrace:
 	$10568E8E0 throw

 Besides, using such large dictionary space for only 10000 time point entries at last would be wasteful.

 Enters [`act`](http://irdvo.nl/FFL/docs/act.html) , a module from the Forth Foundation Library.
 This module provides us with the ability to store key/values in AVL trees.
-Here we use `ACT-CREATE` to create a new AVL tree named `PROFIT`, and then rewrite our access words so that they use `ACT-INSERT` to insert a new profit node, and `ACT-GET` to retrieve a profit at a given time :
+Here we use `ACT-CREATE` to create a new AVL tree named `PLAN`, and then rewrite our access words so that they use `ACT-INSERT` to insert a new profit node, and `ACT-GET` to retrieve a profit at a given time :

 	REQUIRE ffl/act.fs

-	ACT-CREATE PROFITS
+	ACT-CREATE PLAN

-    : PROFIT@ ( t -- n   finds profit at time t or 0 )
+    : PLAN@ ( t -- n   finds profit at time t or 0 )
-        PROFIT ACT-GET
+        PLAN ACT-GET
         0= IF 0 THEN ;

-    : PROFIT! ( n t --   stores profit at time t )
+    : PLAN! ( n t --   stores profit at time t )
-        PROFIT ACT-INSERT ;
+        PLAN ACT-INSERT ;

-    PROFIT ACT-INIT
+    PLAN ACT-INIT
-	500000 PROFIT@ .
+	500000 PLAN@ .
-	4807 500000 PROFIT!
+	4807 500000 PLAN!
-	500000 PROFIT@ . ⏎
+	500000 PLAN@ . ⏎
 	0 4807  ok

 One very useful feature of `act` library is the ability to execute a given definition on each and every node of a given tree.
 The execution sequence is sorted by key.
 Let's print all the profit nodes from our example:

-    : .PROFIT ( m t --   pretty print the values )
+    : .PLAN ( m t --   pretty print the values )
         ."
-Profit[ " . ." ] = " .
+Plan[ " . ." ] = " .
 CR ;

-    ' .PROFIT ( address of the defn ) PROFIT ACT-EXECUTE  ⏎
+    ' .PLAN ( address of the defn ) PLAN ACT-EXECUTE  ⏎
-	Profit[ 5 ] = 100
+	Plan[ 5 ] = 100
-	Profit[ 10 ] = 140
+	Plan[ 10 ] = 140
-	Profit[ 14 ] = 180
+	Plan[ 14 ] = 180
-	Profit[ 15 ] = 170
+	Plan[ 15 ] = 170
-	Profit[ 500000 ] = 4807
+	Plan[ 500000 ] = 4807
 	ok

 5. Storing and sorting actions